piper-of-dawn/portfolio/posts/Affirmations.md

 - Thinking is easy, doing is hard!
 Only execution matters.
 Ship it!

 ### LIFE ISN'T UNFAIR, IT IS DISPROPORTIONATELY UNFAIR.
 - The path isn't linear.
 It is a Geometric Brownian motion with a drift.
 Make sure that the trend coefficient is always positive.
 - There are people who are way more smarter and hardworking than you are, but are not sitting on the priviliges that you have.
 And vice verca.
+- At the age of 25, it’s very tempting to conflate agency and determinism in scripts.
+You have a default state  “I’m a smart guy, I have these resources at hand.
+The future looks full of possibilities."
+And then life will hit you hard on face.
 - Efficient Market Hypothesis is a flawed heuristic.

 ### WE ARE MONKEYS.
 WE COPY.